viters/docs/cookbook/flows/slugify-text-with-run-script.md

 ## Final Tips

-Remember, your function's returned value does not need to be a string.
-You can append any valid JavaScript onto the data chain.
+Remember, the returned value doesn't need to be a string.
+You can append any valid JSON onto the data chain.
+You could take in an array of strings, slugify all of them, push each to a new array, and append it onto the data chain... _or whatever your use-case calls for!_